mmarkdown/mmark/Syntax.md

   and `References`, etc. Valid values are from [BCP47](https://tools.ietf.org/html/bcp47).
 This defaults to `en` (English).
 See the [current list](https://github.com/mmarkdown/mmark/blob/master/lang/lang.go).
-* `indexInclude` - set to true when you want to include an index (defaults to false).
+* `indexInclude` - set to true when you want to include an index (defaults to true).

 For a manual page the `title`, `area` and `workgroup` are mandatory, if `date` is not specified, "today" is assumed.